Health Information Management Department

 - current medications

 - important test results (e.g., X-rays, MRI, CT)

 - documentation of important events in your medical history

-- Notice of Privacy Practices for Students [PDF]
+- Notice of Privacy Information for Students [PDF]

-- Notice of Privacy Practices for Non-Students [PDF]
+- Notice of Privacy Practices for Non Students

 UHS medical and mental health records are protected by federal law.
 UHS does not disclose information to parents or guardians for students over the age of 18 without the student’s consent.
 Students have the right to receive information about and assistance with advance directives and designating someone (known as a health care power of attorney) to make health care decisions for them in the event that they are unable.
 Being a Designated Agent for Advance Directives or Health Care Power of Attorney does not automatically allow access to the medical records.